Abhilashasingla/NewsAsia/README.md

 # NewsAsia
 This is an assignment completed as part of SquareShift interview process.

-src folder contains the java classes.
+src folder contains the java code.

 CrossBrowser.xml contains ways to execute testcases on different browsers inside test suite folder.